 After you have recorded in your journal for a number of days, it’s time to analyze it.
 For the analysis, look at the different stressful events you have experienced.
 Highlight those that occur frequently as well as those which are the most unpleasant.
 Then, appraise how you have felt after these events as well as how you handled them.
 Your analysis will reveal several problems regarding your handling of these events that need to be fixed.
 It will be helpful to list these areas separately to work on them later.

-The second step involves avoiding those situations that cause stress frequently.
-Not all of these may be avoidable but some will be.
+Avoiding all situations that are causing you stress might not be possible, but avoiding some will be.
 For example, avoid people who stress you out.
 Limit the time you spend with them.
 Of course, this can’t be done if it’s a spouse or a family member.

 Take control of your environment.
 Avoid the traffic-filled route or hire someone to clean the house for you if you find it stressful.